DontPanicO/fastapi-distributed-websocket/README.md

 However a new specification for asynchronous, event driven interfaces has been defined recently.
 The spec name is [asyncapi](https://www.asyncapi.com/) and I'm currently studying it.
-I don't know if this has to be implemented here or it's better having a separate library for this, however this is surely something we have to look at.
+I don't know if this has to be implemented here or it's better having a separate library for that, however this is surely something we have to look at.

 ### Other problems

 When I came first to think about this library, I started making a lot of research of common problems related to Websocket on stackoverflow, reddit, github issues and so on.
-I found some interesting resource that are howevere related to the implementation itself.
-I picked up best solutions and elaborated my owns convergin all of that in this library.
+I found some interesting resource that are however related to the implementation itself.
+I picked up best solutions and elaborated my owns converging all of that in this library.

 ## Example